BSN Personal Loan 2026: MyRinggit-i 4.60% Civil-Servant Rate, RM 400K

 Rather than giving a one-size-fits-all verdict, here is the honest comparison by income segment:

-The honest summary: BSN is the best and often the only bank for Malaysians earning RM 1,000–1,999.
-For civil servants at any income level, BSN's salary deduction rates (5.88%) are worth comparing directly against Bank Rakyat (the other major civil servant cooperative, RM 200,000 ceiling, 10-year tenure) — apply to both and take the lower monthly instalment.
+The honest summary: BSN is the cheapest civil-servant headline rate (4.60%) and the only bank for Malaysians earning RM 1,500–1,999.
+For civil servants at any income level, BSN's MyRinggit-i Public Sector rates beat Bank Rakyat (from 4.92%) and Bank Islam (5.18% SBR-floating) on headline rate, though Bank Rakyat is the only option for pesara and offers a cooperative dividend.
+Apply to all three and take the lower monthly instalment.
 For private sector employees earning RM 2,000+, CIMB's promotional rate will typically be lower than BSN's standard private sector rate.

 Final Verdict: Is BSN Personal Loan Worth It?

-• You are a civil servant or government employee — salary deduction rates (5.88%+) are highly competitive
+- You are a civil servant or government employee — salary deduction rates (from 4.60%) are the cheapest headline in Malaysia

-• You earn RM 1,000–1,999/month — BSN is the only major bank that will process your application
+- You earn RM 1,500–1,999/month — BSN is the only major bank that will process your application

 Use RinggitPlus to compare your actual offered rate from BSN alongside other banks — it takes 5 minutes and doesn't affect your CCRIS score until you formally submit a full application.